Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ### IAM Execution Permissions

-The following is the least privileged IAM permissions for executing the connector.
+The following is the least privileged IAM permissions required for invoking the deployed InfluxDB Timestream connector REST API Gateway.

+Replace all items listed below in the IAM policy with values from your AWS account:

+- *{region}* &mdash; The AWS region where the InfluxDB Timestream Connector is deployed.
+- *{account-id}* &mdash; The AWS account ID used to deploy the connector.
+- *{api-id}* &mdash; The API ID for the deployed REST API Gateway.

 ```json
 {